Onwrikbaar/NeoDK/README.md

 ### Author
 Discord: @Onwrikbaar<br/>
-E: onwrikbaar@hotmail.com
+E: <onwrikbaar@hotmail.com>

 ### Status
 This is a work in progress.
 The repo will be updated every few weeks until well into 2024.

 ### Goals
 1. The last quarter century, innovation in the e-stim realm has been virtually nonexistent, despite massive advances in electronics and cheap computing power.
 Currently available commercial devices are without exception channel-oriented and produce TENS-like waveforms.
 The time has come to get rid of those historical remnants.
 2. It is fairly easy for non-programmers to create, share and improve routines to be played on stereostim setups.
-Currently there is no way to do the same for pulse-based e-stim devices.
+Currently there is no way to achieve the same for pulse-based e-stim devices.
 This project aims to (eventually) bridge that gap.

 ### Disclaimer
 NeoDK is experimental, recreational hardware and software.
 It comes with absolutely no warranty of any kind.
-Its designs are free to use - under the conditions set forth in file LICENSE.txt.<br/><br/>
+Its designs are free to use - under the conditions set forth in its [License](LICENSE.txt).

-How (not) to use NeoDK:
+### How (not) to use NeoDK
 - Use it entirely at your own risk.
 - Do not use it for anything time-critical, safety-critical, medical, industrial, military, commercial, or illegal - it was not designed for any of that.
 - Do not use it on anyone without explicit and informed consent.
 - Keep any and all electrodes connected to this device placed below the waist.
+- Do not use a so-called triphase cable with this device!

 ### Safety
 The NeoDK device can generate potentially lethal voltages and currents on its outputs and on internal components, even when powered from a battery.
 The risks associated with building, testing and using this device can be reduced but not eliminated.

 The NeoDK device is designed to stay well within the IEC 60601-2-10 requirements.
-However, these limits are not necessarily maintained when the circuit, components or accompanying firmware are changed in any way.
+However, these limits are not necessarily maintained when the supply voltage, circuit, components or accompanying firmware are changed in any way.

 ### Audience
 This project is intended for experienced electronics hobbyists and professionals, who possess a keen understanding of the risks associated with electrostimulation and high-voltage circuitry, and who desire one or more of the following:
 - a deeper understanding of advanced electronic circuitry for pulse-based electrostimulation.
+- an innovative, rock solid and well-tested design to base one's own developments on.
+- a high-intensity remotely controllable e-stim device to incorporate into a multi-toy setup.
 - e-stim sensations unattainable through conventional power boxes.
-- a rock solid and well-tested design to base one's own developments on.
-- a high-intensity e-stim circuit to incorporate into a multi-toy setup.
-- a pulse-based device that can store and play user-created routines.
+- a pulse-based device that can store and play user-created routines (planned for 2025).

 ### Caveat
 NeoDK is a minimal viable design (MVD) of a powerful and highly efficient electrostimulation device that is not limited by 2-pole 'channels' or strictly TENS-like waveforms.
 It can thus do things no commercially available e-stim box comes close to.
-If this appeals to you but you still would like to have more features than NeoDK offers, by all means use NeoDK as a foundation for your own design - while observing this project's License.
+If this appeals to you but you still would like to have more features than NeoDK offers, by all means use NeoDK as the foundation for your own design - while observing this project's [License](LICENSE.txt).
+Regarding licensing for commercial / non-open source purposes, please contact the author.

 ### Why to start simple
 "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system." -- John Gall